study-ORCATech-cloud/cicd-labs/ArgoCD/LAB06-Secrets-Integration/LAB.md

 ### Phase 1: Understanding the Secrets Problem in GitOps

 **1. Prepare Your Git Repository:**
-   a.
-Use your existing Git repository from previous labs, or create a new public repository named `secrets-gitops-demo`
+   * Use your existing Git repository from previous labs, or create a new public repository named `secrets-gitops-demo`
-   b.
-In your local clone of the repository, create an `app` directory:
+   * In your local clone of the repository, create an `app` directory:
       ```bash
       mkdir app
       cd app
       ```

 **2. Copy the Demo Application Files:**
-   a.
-Copy all the secrets demo files from the lab materials:
+   * Copy all the secrets demo files from the lab materials:
       ```bash
       # Copy deployment file
       cp ../path-to-cicd-labs/ArgoCD/LAB06-Secrets-Integration/secrets-app/deployment.yaml ./deployment.yaml